-Figure 31: Water Supply Activity Maturity Levels
+Figure 31: Comparison of Water Supply Asset Maturity Levels

-Figure 31 shows that there are some gaps between where the Council's current practice is and where it is desired to be.
-Focus areas for improvements are Asset Register Data, Asset Condition, Decision Making, and Operational Planning.
+shows focus areas for improvements are Asset Register Data, Asset Condition, Decision Making, and Operational Planning.
 The actions required to close these gaps have been included in the Improvement Plan.

 13.2 Peer Reviews